adamsorbie/Neuroimmunolgical-methods-in-stroke-research-course/README.md

 ## Alpha Diversity

-Here we will calculate three different measures of alpha-diversity:
+Here we will calculate two different measures of alpha-diversity:

 -   Species richness, or the number of observed species
-    -   This is calculated by
--   Shannon effective diversity, measuring
+-   Shannon effective diversity, measuring richness and evenness
--   Faith’s PD, measuring the phylogenetic component of alpha diversity

 The function `calc_alpha` wraps all of these calculations and only requires the mss normalised phyloseq object as input, returning a